Vice Chairman, Mercury

-As Ambassador to Bahrain from 2007-2011, Ambassador Ereli tripled U.S. foreign direct investment, including significant joint-venture partnerships with such industry leaders as Occidental Petroleum and Thomson-Reuters, as well as the $3 billion sale of Boeing aircraft to the national carrier.
+As U.S. Ambassador to the Kingdom of Bahrain from 2007-2011, Adam tripled U.S. foreign direct investment, including significant joint-venture partnerships with such industry leaders as Occidental Petroleum and Thomson-Reuters, as well as the $3 billion sale of Boeing aircraft to the national carrier.
 He also negotiated important base access and security cooperation agreements on behalf of the United States.

-As Deputy Spokesman for the Department of State from 2003-2006, Ambassador Ereli managed strategic communications, media relations, messaging and crisis communications for Secretaries Colin Powell and Condoleezza Rice.
+As Deputy Spokesman for the Department of State from 2003-2006, Adam managed strategic communications, media relations, messaging and crisis communications for Secretaries Colin Powell and Condoleezza Rice.
 He has appeared in hundreds of hours of on-the-record briefings, interviews and talk shows on U.S. and foreign news networks in English, Arabic and French.
-In addition to traveling with the Secretary, Ambassador Ereli played a pivotal role in leading the administration’s communications response to numerous international crises during this period, including the Ukrainian Orange Revolution, the global tsunami of 2005, the 2006 surge of U.S. forces to Iraq, and the 2006 Israel-Lebanon conflict.

 Adam has led complex interagency negotiations with foreign governments that have produced important agreements for U.S. interests.
 In Qatar, he concluded a Status of Forces Agreement that paved the way for the deployment of forces that were critical to the success of operations in Iraq in 2003.
 In Iraq, he helped secure passage of a Strategic Framework Agreement, which provided the legal basis for continuing the U.S. military presence in Iraq.
 He oversaw the implementation of a Free Trade Agreement with Bahrain, resolving a number of contentious issues and doubling bilateral trade.